Back

 That’s why we decided to rebuild the design system.

 EvTrip has 5 types of stations with different plug types.
 They needed to be properly designed so that every plug was visually recognizable.
-Drawing on personal experience was quite a challenge: it appeared, that none of us has driven a Tesla 🙃 We worked hard, studied pictures of chargers, and in the end we made it:
+Drawing on personal experience was quite a challenge.
+It appeared that none of us had ever driven a Tesla 🙃 We worked hard, studied pictures of chargers, and in the end, we made it:

 mobile app development

-Next step in the plan was competitive analysis: it let us understand what would differ the EvTrip app from similar services and what it could adopt from them.
+The next step in the plan was a competitive analysis: it let us understand what would differentiate the EvTrip app from similar services and what it could adopt from them.
 As a result of thorough research, we suggested to add:

 • an ability to build a route to a charging station,